Azure/Mission-Critical-Online/src/config/README.md

 # Configuration Layer

 The "configuration layer" builds the bridge between the infrastructure deployed in the [Infrastructure Layer](../infra/README.md) and the application.
-Our reference implementation separates between infrastructure and configuration which allow us to use different toolkits to deploy the infrastructure, for example Terraform or ARM templates/Bicep.
+This reference implementation separates between infrastructure and configuration which allow us to use different toolkits to deploy the infrastructure, for example Terraform or ARM templates/Bicep, though currently Terraform is used.

 ## Versioning